iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > It's very frustrating that you cannot register with your number from day one. it always tell me to register with the number which I never use.. even calling several times to customer support they says check after sometime but no result..<br> :date: __2020-11-29 17:05:27__

-> I just received the text message result.
-I wanna download the result document n need to upload to my HR portal.
-I just login to the app with the emirates ID and phone number.
-The current result is not reflecting.<br> :date: __2020-11-21 07:44:11__

-> Not updating to vaccinated status.
-No one answering the al hosn support nor email not working.<br> :date: __2020-11-20 22:19:28__

 #### 2-star reviews